By Montaous Walton

 As time passed, I played four years of high-school baseball.
 Even though I was not the greatest or most talented player, I developed a strong work ethic and a high baseball IQ.
 I never really played college baseball but attended camps and summer combines, networking with players, coaches and scouts.

 In my 20s I became lost, naive, stubborn, immature, dishonest and egotistical.
 I stayed out all night and was surrounded by “yes men” who never meant me any good.
-I had a sports advisor who represented me for a while, and I provided him with inaccurate information that led to me being arrested for misrepresentation.
+I had a sports advisor who represented me for a while, and I provided him with inaccurate information that led to me being arrested for petty theft of misrepresentation.

 I was thrown into custody for a week in a dirty cell with bugs crawling around.
 That’s where I heard a voice, the Lord Jesus’ voice, asking, “Can you hear Me now?”
 At that moment I dropped to my knees and cried out to God, lifting my hands and praising Him, asking for His forgiveness and confessing all my sins to Him.
 From that day forward I gave my life to Jesus Christ.
 Instead of doing things my way, I allowed Him to be in the driver’s seat.